Millipedes in Wisconsin

 Millipedes seldom need to be controlled.
 They do no damage indoors and pose a minimal health hazard.
 Those that stray indoors can be swept out or picked up with a vacuum cleaner.
 If multiple are found, a large infestation may be present, likely due to damp conditions.
 Indoors, dry out, and repair the problem areas using a dehumidifier.
 Outside, remove debris, including rotting wood, decaying grass, and leaves, from around the building foundation.
 This will eliminate moist hiding places and food sources.
 Sealing cracks and other openings to the outside helps prevent millipedes from entering.

-Your Batzner Service Specialist will come to your property to identify the source of the earwigs and determine the proper treatment method.
+Your Batzner Service Specialist will come to your property to identify the source of the millipedes and determine the proper treatment method.
 Treatment will be applied to the perimeter of the building foundation, outside and inside depending on the situation.
 Sanitation recommendations are also made to help prevent future infestations.

 For large-scale millipede infestations, count on a professional pest management service to take care of the problem knowledgeably and successfully.